-- 1. Remove and discard the clear plastic bag from around the pot. - 2.
-After watering, remove the pot by holding the plant upside down in one hand and squeezing the sides of the pot with the other. - 3.
-Prepare the root ball for planting by gently disturbing the surface roots with your fingers, fork, or gardening tool and pruning any damaged roots.
-This will encourage the roots to begin growing outward into the new soil. - 4.
+- 1. Remove and discard the clear plastic bag from around the plant. - 2.
+Prepare the root ball for planting by gently disturbing the surface roots with your fingers, fork or gardening tool and pruning any damaged roots.
+This will encourage the roots to begin growing outward into the new soil. - 3.
 Dig a hole twice as deep and twice as wide as the plant's root ball.
 Partially backfill the hole with soil and place the plant into the hole.
 The top of the root ball should be level with the ground surrounding the hole.
 Refill the hole with soil, firming the soil around the plant with your fingers.
 Check to be sure the plant is not planted too deeply.
-If it is, raise the plant carefully and re-firm the soil. - 5.
+If it is, raise the plant carefully and re-firm the soil. - 4.
 Water thoroughly.